Currency & Spending Money (India)

 Spending money

-We recommend you take some local currency, where possible, for the country you are visiting as well as US Dollars.
+We recommend you take some cash, where possible, either as Australian Dollars or US Dollars (to exchange on arrival - see Exchanging Money above).
 We also recommend taking a debit and/or credit card.
 Please ensure you have sufficient funds to pay for personal expenses such as drinks, snacks, souvenirs, additional tipping and optional extras.
 On an average two week tour, we would recommend approximately $500-1,000 per person spending money, depending on your needs.

 Please ensure that you organise your spending money before you leave a major town and take enough cash in local currency or USD to exchange or spend during your stay.